microsoft/CameraTraps/active_learning/README.md

 Use archive/parallel_run_tf_detector.py .
 This is basically the code that you sent me, I just changed it a little bit to:

-a.
-Be more GPU efficient, It can use one GPU for two parallel processes speeding up the task two times
+1. Be more GPU efficient, It can use one GPU for two parallel processes speeding up the task two times
-b.
-Be more robust to corrupted images
+2. Be more robust to corrupted images
-c.
-Save the detection results for reuses
+3. Save the detection results for reuses

 To use the scripts:

-a.
-Specify your model on line 126.
+1. Specify your model on line 126.
-b.
-Specify a folder containing all your images in line 128
+2. Specify a folder containing all your images in line 128
-c.
-Specify number of parallel processes in line 128, each two processed use one GPU.
+3. Specify number of parallel processes in line 128, each two processed use one GPU.
 So if you set to 6, the code will run 6 different sub process and they will consume 3 GPUs

 It will automatically read all the files inside the subfolders.
 Divide them between sub processes and run the detector on them.
 For each subprocess the code saves a csv file.
 The CSV file contains 6 columns: